awebneck/tech-assessment/README.md

 A Small clojure app submitted as the technical assessment of an interview

+## Prerequisites

+This app requires the following to be installed:
+- Java
+- Leiningen
+- Docker and Docker Compose

 ## Usage

 1. Run `docker-compose up` to start up kafka and zookeeper.